david-nazareth/AM10_SG12/README.md

-# AM10 Final Project Proposal- Study Group 12
+# AM10 Final Project- Study Group 12

 ### Objectives of the project: